BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 # 1. Generating input images

-Training an AI is a classic example of the "garbage in, garbage out" principle.
+Training an AI is a classic example of "[garbage in, garbage out](https://en.wikipedia.org/wiki/Garbage_in,_garbage_out)".
 The better the input images you provide, the better the output you'll get.
 To that end, I use SD to generate the input images for the character I'm going to train.
 That way, I can generate hundreds of permutations based on a description of that character, and pick just the best images to use for the later training.

 I generate these images via [Automatic1111's Stable Diffusion web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) (I'll call it "A1111" below).
 I won't cover how to set up A1111 here; there are lots of tutorials available for getting A1111 up and running.
 But here's how I customize A1111 for input image generation.